abauer424/forecast-locator/README.md

 ## Usage

 Upon page load, the user will see the image below is how the page should appear.
-The user will see the header introduction "Work Day Scheduler" followed by the current date.
-There are 10 time slots from 9am-5pm where the user can enter text.
+The user will see on the left hand side there is a search bar and on the right side is where the data is set to display.
 <img src="https://github.com/abauer424/forecast-locator/blob/main/assets/images/FL.png" alt="image of Forecast Locator"/>